Paciente8159/uCNC-modules/tft_display/README.md

 // Chip select pin for the display.
 #define TFT_CS DOUT3

+// Define a hardware reset pin for the LCD.
+#define TFT_RESET UNDEF_PIN

+// Define a pin to control the LCD backlight
+#define TFT_BACKLIGHT UNDEF_PIN

 // SPI frequency used for communicating with the display.
 #define TFT_SPI_FREQ 1000000